 Things to think about when creating your Halloween graveyard display

 *How big do you want it to be?
-My client has a big front yard so hers takes up a lot of room.
+My client has a big front yard, so hers takes up a lot of room.
 Yours may be smaller and more compact.
-Also, the amount of storage space you have will factor in too.
+Also, the amount of storage space you have will be a factor.

 *How long will it stay up for?
 Will it be one day and one night or a few weeks?
 This will determine how sturdily you construct it.
 This graveyard stays up for 3-4 weeks and is a few blocks from the Pacific Ocean.
-Materials need to be well anchored because of the wind.
+Materials need to be well anchored with stakes, ties, and fishing line because of the wind.

-*Hand in hand with the above, weather will determine the materials you purchase.
-I prefer using plastic or composite gravestones, skulls, bones, etc (rather than styrofoam) because they’re longer lasting.
-The styrofoam gravestones are lighter and cheaper but do tend to mark up easily (a little gray or black paint covers them up).
-The cloth ghouls have weathered the elements just fine.
+*Hand in hand with the above, your weather will determine the materials you purchase.
+I prefer using plastic or composite gravestones, skulls, bones, etc. (rather than styrofoam) because they’re longer lasting.
+The styrofoam gravestones are lighter and cheaper but tend to mark up easily (a little gray or black paint covers that up).
+The cloth ghouls have weathered the elements for years just fine.
+The more tattered and stained they are, the more realistic they look!

 *Will it be spooky or downright scary?
-Because 100’s of kids came to see this display, we kept it spooky.
+Because 100s of kids came to see this display, we kept it spooky and not bloody/gory.

 *Buy a variety of gravestones, just like you’d see in a regular cemetery.
-I grew up in New England and there were a few very old cemeteries in the town where I lived.
-The gravestones were quite diverse!
+I grew up in New England, where my town had a few very old cemeteries.
+The tombstones were quite diverse!

-* Fishing line is essential to a job like this especially if your display is up for the long haul and/or you’re in a windy area.
-We’d go through a roll of it.
+* Fishing line is essential to a job like this, especially if your display is up for the long haul and/or you live in a windy area.
+We’d go through a roll of it every season for this graveyard and the front porch displays.

-* Have plenty of covered wire and/or green wire on hand too along with wire cutters.
-We used a lot of wire too.
+* Have plenty of covered wire and/or green wire on hand, along with wire cutters.
+We used a lot of wire along with fishing line.

 * If necessary, map the electrical before you start connecting.
-This display we did (including the front porch, walkway, and garden areas) had multiple things plugged in that need to be figured out in advance.
+This display we did (including the front porch, walkway, and garden areas) had multiple things plugged in that needed to be figured out in advance.
 We used A LOT of extension cords.
 There is only so much which can be plugged into one outlet.
+Otherwise, parts of your Halloween display will go dark.

-* Put all your things electric on exterior timers – it saves you having to plug and unplug them every evening.
+* Put all your things electric on exterior timers – it saves you plugging and unplugging them every evening.
 Plus, it saves energy.

-* Tatter and slit your ghosts and ghouls even more than they already are – that way they’ll really flutter in the wind.
-We’d also rub some on dirt to rough them up a bit.
-And, those beat-up ghouls look just fine on the ground!
+* Tatter and slit your ghosts and ghouls even more than they already are – that way, they’ll flutter in the wind even more.
+We’d also rub them in the dirt a bit to roughen them up a bit.
+Old, beat-up ghouls you might send to the trash look just fine on the ground!

-*Creepy cloth along with skeletons, a zombie hand or 2 and some skeleton animal props added in here and there adds a haunted effect.
+*Creepy cloth, skeletons, a zombie hand or 2, bones, skulls, and some skeleton animal props added here and there create even more of a haunted effect.

-The Halloween graveyard scene that you see here and in the video takes a little bit of time to construct because the lawn is artificial and everything must be attached to platforms.
-You are most likely doing yours on the lawn so the foundation stakes or plant stakes, can be hammered into the ground.
+The haunted graveyard scene you see here and in the video takes a little time to construct because the lawn is artificial, and everything must be attached to platforms.
+You’re most likely doing yours on the lawn so the foundation or plant stakes can be hammered into the ground.
 You can then attach your gravestones and ghouls with wire or fishing line.

-The headstones I used are made of various materials including styrofoam, fiberglass, resin, and plastic.
-I’d throw in some faded Hydrangea flowers for that “Morticia Addams” touch.
+The headstones I used are made of various materials, including styrofoam, fiberglass, resin, and plastic.
+I’d throw in some faded Hydrangea flowers (fortunately, the blossoms were dying out around this time) for that “Morticia Addams” touch.

 Want More Fall Decorating Tips?
 Check These Out!
 5 Porches That’ll Welcome Fall To Your Home, Fall Readymade Natural Wreaths, Thanksgiving Centerpiece Ideas With Natural Elements